DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.Solid.ByLoft(crossSections, guideCurves).md

 ## In Depth
-Surface by Loft with cross sections and guide curves takes a list of cross sections to loft between, and a separate list of guide curves to determine the profile of the loft.
-In the example below, we use two straight lines as the input cross sections.
-For the guide curves, we create one sine curve and one straight line.
-A number slider controls the distance between the sine curve and the straight line.
-The resulting loft interpolates between the sine curve and the straight line.
+`Solid.ByLoft (crossSections, guideCurves)` allows us to input a list of guide curves to produce different profiles along the perimeter of a lofted solid.

+In the example below, we use two offset rectangles as the `crossSections`.
+Two different guide curves are generated around the perimeter, one based on a cosine function, and the other a simple line.

 ___
 ## Example File